pragyaai/ndna/_llm/FAQ.md

 Hence, distillation shrinks the student's semantic space, reducing its flexibility to adapt or reason about novel or rare inputs.
 This is provable via matrix trace inequalities and information geometry {% cite amari2016information %} {% cite hinton2015distilling %}.

-## Is it not trivial that knowledge distillation compresses latent geometry -- how does the nDNA framework go beyond tautological compression claims?
+✶ **Is it not trivial that knowledge distillation compresses latent geometry -- how does the nDNA framework go beyond tautological compression claims?**

-Superficially, distillation compresses the parameter space by design -- but the **nDNA framework** quantifies *which latent semantic dimensions* are lost, and how this loss structurally constrains reasoning.
+➠ Superficially, distillation compresses the parameter space by design -- but the **nDNA framework** quantifies *which latent semantic dimensions* are lost, and how this loss structurally constrains reasoning.

 Let teacher and student latent trajectories be: